Irsina

 Irsina, until 1895 called Montepeloso (in local dialect: Montepelòse or Mondepelòse), is a town, comune (municipality) and former Latin bishopric in the province of Matera, in the Southern Italian region of Basilicata.
+It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

 The town

 Irsina is an agricultural town perched 550 metres (1,800 ft) above sea level.
-It enjoys amazing panoramic views of the surrounding countryside overlooking a grain plateau which produces much of the pasta used across Italy.
+The town overlooks a grain plateau which produces much of the pasta used across Italy.
 The economy is mostly based on agriculture, with the production of cereals and wine.

-With a population of about 5000 people in 2000 households, Irsina sits on the border between the Southern Italian regions of Puglia (Apulia) and Basilicata, within the Council of Materia.
+With a population of about 5,000 people in 2,000 households, Irsina sits on the border between the Southern Italian regions of Puglia (Apulia) and Basilicata, within the Council of Materia.

 The geography of the town is very simple.
 The new town is joined to the old by a modern main street which has now become the commercial focus, with small bars, shops and cafes, surrounded by much housing.

 Ancient walls embrace the historical centre.
 Entering through the town gates, there is a medieval part of Irsina with a labyrinth of cobblestone roads winding and opening up into little squares with scenic views over the vast countryside.
 Ancient watchtowers, small churches, elegant buildings and small fountains are familiar landmarks.
-The town boasts an important 13th-century cathedral which was partly rebuilt at the end of the 18th century.
-Also, of special note the remains of a Norman castle have since been incorporated into the crypt of the former monastery of San Francesco.
+There is a 13th-century cathedral which was partly rebuilt at the end of the 18th century.
+The remains of a Norman castle have since been incorporated into the crypt of the former monastery of San Francesco.